mcneel/developer.rhino3d.com/content/en/guides/general/rhino-ui-system/_index.md

 - Allow users to arbitrarily modify the UI without having to be aware of the location or source of a UI component and to automatically track changes.
 - Provide unified Windows and Mac UI.

-The major changes in the new Rhino 8 UI system are:
+The major changes in the Rhino 8 UI system are:

-- Toolbar Groups have been replaced by Containers.
+- Toolbar Groups auto-convert to Containers.
 Containers can display both panels and toolbars.
 - RUI files are used to provide toolbar and macro libraries, and they are no longer modified directly.
 Rhino tracks RUI changes and applies them when loading.
 Doing this allows Rhino to deliver updated RUI files without losing user changes to a toolbar or macro.
 - Window Layouts have been added and can be used to quickly switch between different UI configurations.
 They can be exported as files and will include modifications to toolbars and macros and user RUI files
-- Importing a Window Layout will extract user RUI files as necessary and apply RUI modifications.

-The new Rhino 8 UI System is designed to allow for the referencing UI components from many sources: including panels, toolbars, and macros, defined by any RUI file or plug-in.
+The Rhino 8 UI System is designed to allow for the referencing UI components from many sources: including panels, toolbars, and macros, defined by any RUI file or plug-in.
 When Rhino closes, changes to the UI are saved and original RUI files are never modified unless specifically requested.
 Configurations of UI layouts can be saved, restored, exported and imported as Window Layouts and shared between Windows and Mac.

 ### Containers